StephenReiser/autobody-front/README.md

 Navigate to the autbody-front directory in terminal and type 'npm i' to install the dependencies and then type npm start to launch it on localhost:3000

 If your backend is not running on port 3003, please update line 37 from App.js to your correct port

+## Live URL

+Live link to a working version is: https://autobody-front.herokuapp.com/